-§55-10-20.
-Judicial enforcement of preaward ruling by arbitrator.

-If an arbitrator makes a preaward ruling in favor of a party to the arbitration proceeding, the party may request the arbitrator to incorporate the ruling into an award under section twenty-one of this article.
-A prevailing party may make a motion to the court for an expedited order to confirm the award under section twenty-four of this article, in which case the court shall summarily decide the motion.
-The court shall issue an order to confirm the award unless the court vacates, modifies or corrects the award under section twenty-five or twenty-six of this article.
+5-440.
+Judicial enforcement of pre-award ruling by arbitrator.
+If an arbitrator makes a pre-award ruling in favor of a party to the arbitration proceeding, the party may request the arbitrator to incorporate the ruling into an award under K.S.A.
+2021 Supp.
+5-441, and amendments thereto.
+A prevailing party may make a motion to the court for an expedited order to confirm the award under K.S.A.
+2021 Supp.
+5-444, and amendments thereto, in which case the court shall summarily decide the motion.
+The court shall issue an order to confirm the award, unless the court vacates, modifies or corrects the award under K.S.A.
+2021 Supp.
+5-445 or 5-446, and amendments thereto.